Bach meets Suga as Tokyo virus cases approach 6-month high

 Bach arrived in Tokyo last week and spent the first three days self-isolating in the five-star hotel that the IOC uses for its headquarters in Tokyo.

-The IOC is pushing ahead with the Olympics, despite opposition in much of the Japanese medial community, partly because it is dependent for almost 75% of its income on the sale of broadcasting rights.
+The IOC is pushing ahead with the Olympics, despite opposition in much of the Japanese medical community, partly because it is dependent for almost 75% of its income on the sale of broadcasting rights.

 AP reporter Kantaro Komiya and AP video journalist Kwiyeon Ha contributed to this report.